Máté Ónodi-Jánoskúti: National team

 He was 9th with the Hungarian team at the 2021 Youth European Championship.
 As a member of the junior national team, he participated in the 2022 Junior European Championship where the Hungarian team became the 5th.
 He was included in the large squad of the 2023 World Men's Handball Championship, but in the end he will not become a member of the narrow squad.
 At the age of 20, on April 27, 2023, he made his debut in the senior national team in Klaipėda in the Lithuania-Hungary men's European qualifying match 31-46 (he scored 2 goals).
 He participated in the 2023 Junior World Championship, where Hungary won the silver medal.

 He was included in the large squad of the 2024 European Men's Handball Championship, but in the end he will not become a member of the narrow squad.
 He also participated in the 2025 World Men's Handball Championship as a member of the Hungary men's national handball team.
 (8th place, 4 matches / 8 goals).
+He also participated in the 2026 European Men's Handball Championship as a member of the Hungary men's national handball team.
+(10th place, 5 games / 10 goals).